 In a ceremony with guests from the HKSAR Government, industry, and media, Dr Lawrence Cheung, Chief Executive Officer, APAS, and Mr Ezra Emerson, Director of Marketing, REFIRE, signed an MOU to deepen cooperation between the two parties in the deployment of hydrogen energy technology for mobility and stationary power.

-Mr Allan Lai, General Manager of APAS, said at the event: “The MOU with REFIRE is a key step towards accelerating hydrogen understanding and usage in Hong Kong.
+Mr Allan Lai, General Manager of APAS, said at the event: “The MOU with REFIRE is a crucial step toward accelerating hydrogen understanding and usage in Hong Kong.
 We hope to inform relevant stakeholders about the benefits, use cases, and viability of hydrogen as a clean energy carrier.
-Hong Kong is a perfect city to showcase hydrogen technology for the world.
-It is now preparing to enable commercial fuel cell vehicles to operate on Hong Kong’s roads, and for stationary power such as hydrogen-powered EV chargers to also be deployed.”
+Hong Kong is a perfect city to showcase hydrogen technology to the world.
+It is now preparing for the operation of commercial fuel cell vehicles on Hong Kong’s roads and working towards the deployment of stationary power, such as hydrogen-powered EV chargers, enhancing the sustainability of our future transportation system.”

 Hydrogen can be used to directly fuel FCEVs (Fuel Cell Electric Vehicles) which generate electricity from bottled hydrogen, on the move.
 It can also be used to generate electricity in stand-alone EV chargers which allow for decentralized charging infrastructure and thus, potentially better land usage.